PierreZ/kepler-lens/README.md

 # kepler-lens
-A python utility to load and update Kepler data to Warp10
+A python utility to load and update Kepler/K2 data to Warp10

 ```bash
 python main.py --help